apache/skywalking-satellite/docs/en/FAQ/running_on_windows.md

 # How do we run Satellite on Windows?

-Windows is not good supported beacuse [some features](../guides/compile/compile.md) is not adaptive on the Windows.
+Windows is not good supported because [some features](../guides/compile/compile.md) is not adaptive on the Windows.
 Let's take the mmap component as an example to talk how to solve the problem.

 1. Remove package dependency.
 Let's open the SkyWalking-Satellite/plugins/queue/queue_repository.go, and delete the pointer line.
 ```go